asil-msft/sot-python/instructions/04-collections.md

 You can get a single element out of a list by passing its index in '[]'

-*NOTE:* Indices in Python are zero indexed
+*NOTE:* Indices in Python are zero indexed.

 ```
 >>> groceries[0]